Naamapadam: A Large-Scale Named Entity Annotated Data for Indic Languages: Related Work

 \subsection{Annotation Projection}

-Named entity corpora can be created for low-resource languages by projection of named entity annotations from sentences in the source language (high-resource) to the corresponding words in the translated sentence in target language (low-resource). \citet{yarowsky-etal-2001-inducing} first demonstrated how annotations can be projected using word alignments given parallel corpora between two languages.
-In addition to word alignments, projection can be also be based on matching tokens via translation and entity dictionaries as well as transliteration \cite{zhang-etal-2016-bitext,jain-etal-2019-entity}. \citet{agerri2018building} extended this approach to multiple languages by utilizing multi-way parallel corpora to project named entity label from the source to the target language.
-They focus on using more than one source language having a corresponding parallel sentence to the target language.
-The idea is that if multiple languages project the same label onto an entity in the target language, there is a higher probability of that label being correct.
+Named entity corpora can be created for low-resource languages by projecting named entity annotations from sentences in the source language (high-resource) to the corresponding words in the translated sentence in the target language (low-resource). \citet{yarowsky-etal-2001-inducing} first demonstrated how annotations can be projected using word alignments given parallel corpora between two languages.
+In addition to word alignments, projection can also be based on matching tokens via translation and entity dictionaries as well as transliteration \cite{zhang-etal-2016-bitext,jain-etal-2019-entity}. \citet{agerri2018building} extended this approach to multiple languages by utilizing multi-way parallel corpora to project named entity labels from multiple source languages to the target language.
 When parallel corpus is not available, but good quality MT systems are available, annotated corpora in one language can be translated to another language followed by annotation projection \cite{jain-etal-2019-entity,shah2010synergy}.
-Bilingual dictionaries or bilingual embeddings have been used for translation in low-resource scenarios \cite{mayhew2017cheap,xie-etal-2018-neural}.
+Bilingual dictionaries or bilingual embeddings have been used as a cheap alternative for translation in low-resource scenarios \cite{mayhew2017cheap,xie-etal-2018-neural}.
 The WikiAnn project creates `\textit{silver standard}' NER corpora using a weakly supervised approach leveraging knowledge bases and cross-lingual entity links to project English entity tags to other languages \cite{pan2017cross}.
 Given the availability of sufficient parallel corpora for major Indian languages \cite{ramesh-etal-2022-samanantar}, we use the annotation projection approach for building Indian language NER datasets.